-- help all children develop social competence, - provide materials to promote learning that are appropriate and reflect diversity, - promote multi-cultural education. - promote British values which include mutual respect and tolerance of those with different faiths and beliefs, - To include and value the contribution of all families in School activities and actively consider equality when planning School trips. - To make reasonable adjustments where necessary to our standard working practices to overcome barriers to accessing employment for disadvantaged people.
+- help all children develop social competence, - provide materials to promote learning that are appropriate and reflect diversity, - · promote multi-cultural education, - promote British values which include mutual respect and tolerance of those with different faiths and beliefs, - include and value the contribution of all families in School activities and actively consider equality duties when planning School trips, - commit to recognising employees as individuals, treating each person's situation according to its merits. - make reasonable adjustments where necessary to our standard working practices to overcome barriers to accessing employment for disadvantaged people.

-St Mary's pupils reflect the demographic characteristics of the area population which is predominantly White British.
-At times when there are one or two pupils exhibiting protected characteristics it may not be possible to present their results in Key Stage tests without identifying particular individuals.
-This would be in contravention of the General Data Protection Regulations and is avoided.
+Dilwyn's pupils and staff reflect the demographic characteristics of the area population which is predominantly White British.
+At times when there are one or two pupils on roll who have protected characteristics, it is not be possible to present their results in Key Stage tests without identifying particular individuals.
+This would be in contravention of the General Data Protection Regulations.